rosalogia/PCParser/README.md

 * Error messages
     - The interpreter can only give automatically generated parsing errors, and cannot yet give proper errors regarding issues in the execution itself.
 I will address the solution to this in a blog post.
-* Conditions within Loops
-    - There is a bug wherein conditionals within loops fail to be parsed.
-I am still investigating the cause of this issue.
 * `Not` operator
     - The current operator implementation is dependent on operators being binary operators, however the `not` or `!` operator is a unary prefix operator, and so it's currently not able to be implemented.
 This can be fixed by changing